LinkedIn Summary Overhaul

 The Recruiter's View: Why a Story Summary Adds Value

 In this business, we often say: "Resumes list what you did; summaries tell me who I'm hiring."
 Most people use their LinkedIn summary like a messy digital storage box for keywords.
-When you switch to a story format, you're not just "updating your profile"—you are actively reducing risk for the person looking at it.
+When you switch to a story format, you're not just "updating your profile."
+You are actively reducing risk for the person looking at it.

 Treating your summary like a digital bin for keywords.
 This gives no story context, forcing the recruiter to guess your value and see you as someone easily swapped out.